calint/arduino-bam/README.md

   - creating an include file in `bam/devices/` based on an existing one
   - adding the file as an include in `bam/devices.hpp`
 * supports resistive touch screens using `library/XPT2046_Touchscreen`
-* supports a wide array of displays and busses using `library/Arduino_GFX`
+* supports a wide array of displays and buses using `library/Arduino_GFX`
-  - busses ESP32SPI and ESP32QSPI support asynchronous DMA transfers for increased performance
+  - buses ESP32SPI and ESP32QSPI support asynchronous DMA transfers for increased performance